Computational Indistinguishability between Quantum States and Its Cryptographic Application: Introduction

-Our problem \QSCDFF\ is closely related to a much harder problem: HSP on the {\em symmetric groups} (SHSP).
-Note that no known subexponential-time quantum algorithm exists for SHSP.
-Hallgren et al.~\cite{HRT03} introduced a distinction problem between certain two quantum states, similar to \QSCDFF , to discuss the computational intractability of SHSP by a ``natural'' extension of Shor's \cite{Sho97} algorithm with the quantum Fourier transformation.
-An efficient solution to this distinction problem gives an answer to a pending question on a certain special case of SHSP.
-To solve this distinction problem, as they showed, the so-called {\em weak Fourier sampling} on a single sample should require an exponential number of samples.
-This result was improved by Grigni et al.~\cite{GSVV04}, who proved that we need exponentially-many samples even by a stronger method called the {\em strong Fourier sampling} on a single sample along with a random choice of the bases of the representations of $S_n$.
-Kempe and Shalev \cite{KS05} further expanded \cite{GSVV04,HRT03} for the computational hardness of SHSP using these quantum Fourier sampling methods.
-Moore et al.~\cite{MRS05}, on the contrary, demonstrated that, regardless of methods (like the above quantum Fourier sampling methods), any time-unbounded quantum algorithm on a single sample needs $\exp(\Omega(n))$ samples to solve the distinction problem.
-Even for the two sample case, Moore and Russell \cite{MR05} argued that any time-unbounded quantum algorithm that simultaneously works over two samples should use $\exp (\Omega(\sqrt{n}/\log{n}))$ samples at best.
-More recently, Hallgren et al.~\cite{HMRRS06} proved that no time-unbounded quantum algorithm solves the distinction problem even from $o(n\log{n})$ samples.
-In this paper, we further show that the distinction problem is polynomial-time reducible to \QSCDFF .
-This immediately implies that we have no time-unbounded quantum algorithm for \QSCDFF\ from $o(n\log{n})$ samples.
-Even with sufficiently many samples for \QSCDFF , there is no known subexponential-time quantum algorithms for \QSCDFF\ and thus finding such an algorithm seems a daunting task.
-This situation, on the contrary, indicates that our problem \QSCDFF\ should be more suitable than, e.g., uSVP as an underlying intractable problem founding a secure cryptosystem similar to the classical case of DLP over different groups; namely, DLP over $\integer_p^*$ (where $p$ is a prime) is classically solvable in subexponential time whereas no known classical subexponential-time algorithm exists for DLP over certain groups in elliptic curve cryptography.
-It is generally believed that DLP over such groups is more reliable than DLP over $\integer_p^*$.
+This result was improved by Grigni, Schulman, Vazirani, and Vazirani~\cite{GSVV04}, who proved that exponentially many copies are necessary even if we use a powerful method, known as {\em strong Fourier sampling}, along with a random choice of the bases of the representations of the symmetric group $S_n$.
+Concerning the computational hardness of SHSP, Kempe and Shalev \cite{KS05} further expanded the results of \cite{GSVV04,HRT03} with quantum Fourier sampling methods.
+Moore, Russell, and Schulman~\cite{MRS08}, on the contrary, demonstrated that, regardless of the method (such as the above quantum Fourier sampling methods), any time-unbounded quantum algorithm working on a single copy needs $\exp(\Omega(n))$ trials to solve \DIST.
+Even for the case of two copies, Moore and Russell \cite{MR05} argued that any time-unbounded quantum algorithm that simultaneously works over two copies requires $\exp (\Omega(\sqrt{n}/\log{n}))$ trials at best.
+Their results were further improved by Hallgren, Moore, R{\"o}tteler, Russell, and Sen~\cite{HMRRS06}, who proved that no time-unbounded quantum algorithm solves \DIST\ even if it simultaneously works over $o(n\log{n})$ copies.
+In this paper, we show that the distinction problem \DIST\ is, in fact, polynomial-time reducible to \QSCDFF .
+This immediately implies, from the above results, that no quantum algorithm solves \QSCDFF\ using $o(n\log{n})$ copies.